Action role-playing game: Mid-1980s

 T&E Soft's Hydlide, released in December 1984, was created by Tokihiro Naito, who was influenced by The Tower of Druaga.
 It was the first action RPG with an overworld.
-The game was immensely popular in Japan, selling 2 million copies across all platforms.
-According to John Szczepaniak, it "cannot be overstated how influential Hydlide was on the ARPGs which followed it".
+The game was immensely popular in Japan, and sold 2 million copies across all platforms.
+John Szczepaniak claims that it "cannot be overstated how influential Hydlide was on the ARPGs which followed it".
 The same year, Courageous Perseus was also one of the earliest action RPGs.

-Dragon Slayer II: Xanadu, released in 1985 (billed as a "new type of real-time role-playing game"), was an action role-playing game including many character stats and a large quest.
-It also incorporated a side-scrolling view during exploration and an overhead view during battle, and an early "Karma" morality system where the character's Karma meter will rise if he commits sin (killing "good" enemies), which in turn causes the temples to refuse to level him up.
+Dragon Slayer II: Xanadu, released in 1985 (billed as a "new type of real-time role-playing game"), was an action role-playing game with many character stats and a large quest.
+It also incorporated a side-scrolling view for exploration and an overhead view for battle, and an early "Karma" morality system where the character's Karma meter will rise if he sins (kills "good" enemies), which in turn causes the temples to refuse to level him up.
 Xanadu Scenario II, released in 1986, was an expansion pack, created to expand the content of Dragon Slayer II: Xanadu.
 Hydlide II: Shine of Darkness (1985) also featured a morality system.
 Eurogamer cites Fairlight (1985) as an early action RPG.